Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I did a thorough sweep when I first came here."
 Kirk asserted, firmly.
 "I checked *everything*.
 There is nothing here except us."

-"Fuck sake…" Lewis muttered. "...Okay.
+"Fuck sake..."
+Lewis muttered. "...Okay.
 Whatever.
 But if we find their skinned carcasses hanging from the ceiling somewhere, we are **leaving**.
 Okay?"

 "Deal."
 Kirk agreed, before Vedreg could comment.
 Their shambling Guvnurag companion had given Lewis a deeply alarmed look.